 Advantages of Ultrasonic Algae Control

 Controlling algae with ultrasound is a well-established technology used for many years.
 It is proven effective for green and blue-green algae.
 Ultrasound is environmentally friendly and harmless to fish or plants.
 It can be used for small and large lakes.
+Ultrasound in integrated with real-time monitoring allows to predict algal blooms and prevent algal blooms.

 Disadvantages of Ultrasonic Algae Control